zakattack9/encrypt-2FA-codes/README.md

 The safest method of storing both the recovery and setup codes is to first encrypt these 2FA codes, then store the encrypted codes offline across multiple hard drives; to make this process easier, the `encrypt.sh` and `decrypt.sh` scripts in this repo will compress all relevant 2FA codes into a single encrypted zip file that can be stored across multiple hard drives and later decrypted/decompressed.

 ### Retrieving the Scripts
 It is important to note that both the encrypt and decrypt scripts come with a self cleanup option and will auto-generate the respective encrypt/decrypt script depending on the current state of the 2FA codes.
 For example, if you're encrypting your 2FA codes, `encrypt.sh` will automatically generate `decrypt.sh` if it detects that it's not in the current directory where the encrypt script was run; likewise, if you're decrypting your 2FA codes, `decrypt.sh` will automatically generate `encrypt.sh` if it detects that it's not in the current directory where the decrypt script was run.
-With this in mind, the encrypt script can safely be deleted after encrypting since the decrypt script will have already been generated and vice versa.
+With this in mind, the encrypt script can be safely deleted after encrypting the 2FA codes since the decrypt script will have already been generated and vice versa.

 ```shell
 # gets the encrypt script